Books Set in Australia and New Zealand

 Frederick was born 82 years ago, and ever since, he has approached life with a huge heart full of kindness.
 But now, he’s desperately lonely, broke, and on the brink of homelessness.
 Then, he’s mistaken for grumpy Bernard from a local nursing home.
 As long as the real Bernard doesn’t show up, Fred has warm meals in his belly and a roof over his head.

 Denise is a middle-aged mom who works at the care facility while struggling with a crumbling marriage and other challenges that have zapped her joy.
-She vowed never to let a man deceive her again, making her suspicious of Fred since Bernard would never be as kind as he suddenly has been.
+She vowed never to let a man deceive her again, making her suspicious of Fred since Bernard would never be as kind as he had been.

 Author Anna Johnston was the social support coordinator in her grandfather’s nursing home until an injury left her unable to continue the position.
 She used what she learned working in the home in this highly-rated debut novel, and she based the characters of Frederick and his late wife on the loving relationship she observed between her dear grandparents.